oracle-quickstart/oci-cloudera/README.md

 | Recommended | BM.DenseIO2.52 | VM.Standard2.4   | VM.Standard2.16              |
 | Minimum     | VM.Standard2.8 | VM.Standard2.1   | VM.Standard2.8               |

-Host types can be customized in the env-vars file referenced below.
+Host types can be customized in this template.
 Also included with this template is an easy method to customize block volume quantity and size as pertains to HDFS capacity.
 See "variables.tf" for more information in-line.

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oci-quickstart/oci-prerequisites).